jmdinela/Student-Information-System/README.md

 <li>Search</li>
 </ul>

-<p>Admin can modify status of each students and assign them in any cabinet.</p>
+<p>Admin can modify status of each students and assign them in any cabinet.
+In dashboard section, it shows
+the total numbers of each Status of Students in organization. </p>